Compy/buildingterry/README.md

 Because our focus will be on mobile devices, this session will focus on how to run the app in the main mobile devices (Android and iOS).

 The beginning of this process is very similar: On Unity, you need to click on File-> Building Settings.
 On the Building Settings Window, you have to make sure the current scene is checked (Vuforia-VirtualButtons.unity in our case) and right Platform is selected (Android or iOS).
 After had selected the right parameters you can click on "Build and Run".
-Independent the platform you choose, after hit tell the IDE to Build the app, it will ask you where to save the target files.
+Independent the platform you choose, after hit tell the IDE to Build the app, it will ask you where to save the built app.
 This step is not really relevant, but would be good you define a pattern for not have files all over the place.

 ### Android